ivanbabko/goodrocket-jekyll/README.md

   files change.
 - Deploy site to production via Amazon S3.
 - Submit XML sitemap to Google so their bots have a nudge to crawl your site.

-## Coming soon
-- *Base for your living styleguide / component library.*
-- *Stylelint and UnCSS integrated into the build process.*

 ## Project structure